aaupadhy/aaupadhy/README.md

 **Note:** I’ve lost access to my original GitHub account (`aayush1205`), so I’ve forked my older repositories here for continuity.

-I'm a first-year Computer Science grad student at Texas A&M, currently a Research Assistant in the Department of Oceanography.
-I work on ML for physical sciences — using spatiotemporal Vision Transformers to predict heat transport across the Atlantic.
+I'm a second-year Computer Science MS CS student at Texas A&M, currently a Research Assistant in the Department of Oceanography working on ML for physical sciences — using spatiotemporal Vision Transformers to predict heat transport across the Atlantic.
 It’s compute-heavy, high-dimensional, and way too fun.

 Before grad school, I engineered distributed infra at LinkedIn, built services that touched 100K+ QPS, and designed fault-tolerant systems for ML production.
 I’ve also dabbled in GNNs, launched a D2C brand, and built a CLI music player because browsers were too much effort.